 There are few features that enamor a watch enthusiast like a chronograph function.
 I am not sure exactly what it is that draws us in, but their popularity among enthusiasts speaks for itself.
 With limited objective purposes that a wristwatch can provide outside of telling the time, it could simply be the fact that a chronograph gives us another way to interact with these machines we obsess over.

-If we are honest with ourselves (something most of us watch enthusiasts HATE doing), a chronograph watch doesn’t really serve any practical function to our lives that we couldn’t get from our phones.
+If we are honest with ourselves (something most of us watch enthusiasts HATE doing), a chronograph watch doesn’t really serve any practical function in our lives that we couldn’t get from our phones.
 To those of you logical enough to make that argument; How exactly did you find this article?
 And why are you still reading?
-This hobby is clearly for the unhinged radicals that value precision over practicality and craftsmanship over convenience!
+This hobby is clearly for the unhinged radicals who value precision over practicality and craftsmanship over convenience!

 How many types of Chronographs are there?

 As we evaluate the chronograph there are several ways to provide this functionality to our timekeepers.
 There are affordable quartz offerings, hand-winding mechanical movements, automatic mechanical movements, and then jaw-dropping artistry coming out of the ultra-luxury brands such as A. Lange & Sohne or Breguet.
 Add to this the fact that almost every brand all the way from entry-level to ultra-luxury, both mainstream and micro brands, creates a watch with a chronograph and we are certainly spoiled for choice.

 Time to slam on those brakes!
 If you’re reading this article, you very well could be in my same shoes.
 A mere mortal, with enough money to pay for things you need and a little extra for the fun stuff.
 Unfortunately for us instead of choosing a perfectly fine hobby like collecting rocks or another free medium, you chose wristwatches; A hobby most enjoyed by those with copious amounts of spare cash.